 - Reduce anxiety for patients.
 They should only remember going to sleep and waking up once their treatment is finished.

 Procedural sedation differs from general anesthesia because it is a lighter level of sedation.
 You will feel completely relaxed and unaware of the oral surgery but be somewhat responsive to doctors and nurses.
 Most people are healthy enough to receive this form of anesthesia.

 Patients with certain medical conditions are better candidates for twilight sedation than general anesthesia.
-Your surgeon will guide you to the best option for your needs during your consultation and will explain what you can expect before, during, and after your procedure.
+Your surgeon will guide you to the option that suits your needs during your consultation and will explain what you can expect before, during, and after your procedure.
 If you receive twilight or general anesthesia as part of sedation dentistry, AOS will ask that you not have food after midnight the evening before.

 Local Anesthesia and Nitrous Oxide (Laughing Gas)

 While AOS performs most oral surgeries using twilight and general anesthesia, we can use local anesthesia for minor procedures with limited duration.
 With this option, you should feel no pain and only a sense of pressure during your treatment.
-The main advantages to local anesthesia is that it doesn’t not require pre-operative fasting nor does it prohibit operating a motor vehicle.
+The main advantage to local anesthesia is that it doesn’t require pre-operative fasting nor does it prohibit operating a motor vehicle.
 That being said, we strongly advise having a driver for most surgeries.
 There are a few drawbacks, however:

 - Local anesthesia requires an injection in the gums.
 Most patients find this more uncomfortable than having an IV placed.

 - Numbing the area does not relax patients or make them unaware of the procedure.
 Even minor surgeries can involve processes that patients may prefer to sleep through.